 Mr. Shikowitz focuses his practice on securities litigation.
 He is a member of the firm's new matter department, in which he, as part of a team of attorneys, financial analysts, and investigators, counsels institutional clients on potential legal claims.

-Mr. Shikowitz has also served as a member of the litigation teams responsible for successfully prosecuting a number of the firm’s cases involving wrongdoing related to the securitization and sale of residential mortgage-backed securities (“RMBS”), including Allstate Insurance Co. v.
-Morgan Stanley, Bayerische Landesbank, New York Branch v.
-Morgan Stanley; and Metropolitan Life Insurance Company v.
-Morgan Stanley.
-Currently, he serves as a member of the litigation teams prosecuting Dexia SA/NV v.
-Morgan Stanley; and Sealink Funding Limited v.
-Morgan Stanley, which also involve the fraudulent issuance of RMBS.
+Mr. Shikowitz has also served as a member of the litigation teams responsible for successfully prosecuting a number of the firm’s significant cases involving wrongdoing related to the securitization and sale of residential mortgage-backed securities (“RMBS”), and has recovered hundreds of millions of dollars on behalf of injured investors.
+He successfully represented Allstate Insurance Co., Metropolitan Life Insurance Company, Teachers Insurance and Annuity Association of America, Bayerische Landesbank, Dexia SA/NV, Sealink Funding Limited, and Landesbank Baden-Württemberg against various issuers of RMBS in both state and federal courts.

 While in law school, Mr. Shikowitz was a research assistant to Brooklyn Law School Professor of Law Emeritus Norman Poser, a widely respected expert in international and domestic securities regulation.
-He also served as a judicial intern to the Honorable Brian M. Cogan of the Eastern District of New York, and as a legal intern for the Major Narcotics Investigations Bureau of the Kings County District Attorney's Office.
+He also served as a judicial intern to the Honorable Brian M. Cogan of the Eastern District of New York, and as a legal intern for the Major Narcotics Investigations Bureau of the Kinds Country District Attorney's Office.